Cavity Controls Core-to-Core Resonant Inelastic X-ray Scattering

-In this work, we report the first experimental demonstration of cavity control over core-to-core ($2p3d$) RIXS using a thin-film planar cavity, enabled by a high-resolution energy-dispersive von Hamos (VH) spectrometer \cite{hamos1933, wach2020}.
-We achieve a high energy resolution despite the large footprint due to grazing-incidence geometry.
-To enhance photon collection, we employ multiple crystal analyzers to increase the detection solid angle.
-Guided by quantum Green's function theory \cite{kong2020, lentrodt2020prr, huang2024}, we designed the cavity to strongly manipulate the core-hole state.
-We benchmarked the experimental setup by recording the tungsten $2p3d$ RIXS plane at a large incident angle (without cavity effects).
+In this work, we report the first experimental demonstration of cavity control over core-to-core RIXS using a thin-film planar cavity.
+Guided by quantum Green's function theory \cite{kong2020, lentrodt2020prr, huang2024}, the cavity was designed to strongly modify the core-hole state.
+To probe this effect we collected two-dimensional RIXS planes (maps of x-ray emission intensity versus incident and emitted photon energies), using a high-resolution energy-dispersive von Hamos (VH) spectrometer.
+Multiple crystal analyzers were used to boost the detection solid angle.
+We also benchmarked the setup by measuring the RIXS plane at a large incident angle in the absence of cavity effects.
 Subsequent measurements at two distinct cavity detunings revealed hallmark quantum optical effects: a cavity-induced energy shift (CIS) and a cavity-enhanced decay rate (CER), both clearly observed in the RIXS plane as energy and intensity modulations.
-These results open the door to advanced cavity-coupled x-ray spectroscopy based on core-to-core RIXS, including high energy resolution off-resonant spectroscopy (HEROS) \cite{blachucki2014} and high energy resolution fluorescence detected (HERFD) absorption spectroscopy \cite{bauer2014}.
+These observations open the door to advanced cavity-coupled x-ray spectroscopy based on core-to-core RIXS, including high energy resolution off-resonant spectroscopy (HEROS) \cite{blachucki2014} and high energy resolution fluorescence detected (HERFD) absorption spectroscopy \cite{bauer2014}.
 Moreover, by isolating the resonant Raman feature at constant energy transfer \cite{baker2017, groot2005}, we circumvent the effects of transition-edge that typically obscure inner-shell transitions in hard x-ray quantum optics \cite{haber2019, huang2021, ma2022, huang2024}.

 \paragraph{Cavity effects on RIXS}The excitation and de-excitation processes in RIXS are non-separable, which can be described by the Kramers-Heisenberg formula \cite{ament2011}: